 |---|---|---|

-For a quick check of whether you must list details, see the government’s guidance on registering a trust.
-For a practical step-by-step guide to setup and obligations, our team summary is here: unlock the benefits of a UK.
+For a quick check of whether you must register, see the government’s guidance on registering a trust.
+For a practical step-by-step guide to trust setup and obligations, our team summary is here: unlock the benefits of a UK trust.

 Why HMRC requires trust registration on the Trust Registration Service

-We explain why the Trust Registration Service exists and how it helps stop misuse of complex ownership structures.
+We explain why the Trust Registration Service exists and how it helps prevent the misuse of trust arrangements for money laundering and other financial crime.

 Anti-money laundering regulations and transparency duties

-Beneficial owners are the people who ultimately benefit or control decisions.
-HMRC asks for their details so banks and solicitors can satisfy legal checks.
+Beneficial owners are the people who ultimately benefit from or control an arrangement.
+HMRC collects their details so that regulated firms — banks, solicitors, financial advisers — can satisfy their own due diligence obligations under the Money Laundering Regulations.

 When you need a UTR for Self Assessment